What’s at Stake for Clean Energy in the US Election?

 Biden also promises “historic investment” in battery storage.
 The precise role for the federal government in those investments remains hazy, though Biden wants to power government operations with clean energy.

 Ultimately, the biggest impact would come from Biden’s target of 100 percent clean electricity by 2035.
-Compliance with that goal effectively kills the payback for new gas plant construction and would force utilities that aren’t already building storage to get moving or find some other carbon-free capacity, fast.
+Compliance with that goal effectively kills the payback for new gas-plant construction and would force utilities that aren’t already building storage to get moving or find some other carbon-free capacity — and fast.

 Biden also wants to fight for environmental justice and to redevelop old power plants; batteries can check both boxes by adding clean capacity in urban areas polluted by old fossil plants.